terraform-ibm-modules/terraform-ibm-site-to-site-vpn/examples/vpc-to-vpc/README.md

 - VPN Gateway + IKE/IPsec Policies
 - VPN Connection (Site A <---> Site B)
 - Custom routes in each VPCs' routing table

-Once all resources are provisioned, the connectivity between the two VSIs is tested by pinging VSI in Site B from Site A and vice versa.